My Three Editing Styles | Raasch Photography

 Classic

-Classic is built on a newer preset in the same family as Signature but with a slightly different DNA.
+Classic is built on a newer version of Signature but with a slightly different DNA.
 Where Signature leans cinematic, soft and stylized, Classic leans natural.
-Lifted blacks, brighter highlights, the warmest skin tones of any of my looks while still being accurate.
+Lifted blacks, brighter highlight with the warmest skin tones of any of my looks while still being accurate.

 Clean highlights that feel bright without blowing out your skin or dress